ARSTAR cultured marble manufacturing — material comparison guide

 Perceived Value High — stone look Low — plastic look

-Cultured marble is the most direct cost effective alternative to quartz vanity tops in the U.S. and Canadian markets.
+Cultured marble is the most direct cost-effective alternative to quartz vanity tops in the U.S. and Canadian markets.
 At wholesale truckload volume, cultured marble vanity tops are typically 30-50% less expensive than equivalent engineered stone (quartz), with additional savings from lower freight (40% lighter), eliminated separate-sink purchases (integral bowl), and faster installation (no undermount clips, no silicone joints).
 For multifamily developers and hotel renovation programs, the savings on a 200-unit project routinely cover the difference between a tight and an unprofitable bathroom budget.
-Quartz remains preferable in kitchens and high-heat applications where scratch and heat resistance dominate the spec, but for bathroom vanity tops cultured marble is the cost-effective specification of choice.
-See vs Quartz for the full feature breakdown.
+Quartz remains preferable in kitchens where scratch and heat resistance dominate.

 Frequently Asked Questions